rodchaves/cv/README.md

 ### Experience:

+* Teaching assitant, Instituto Brazil Quantum: 2021
+  * TA of quantum computing in the course Beer Quantum offered by the Instituto Brazil Quantum sponsored by Ambev.

-* Undergraduate tutor, Federal University of Minas Gerais: 2019
+* Teaching assistant, Federal University of Minas Gerais: 2019
-  * Tutor of Computational Logic and Numerical Calculus as part of my PhD work
+  * TA of Computational Logic and Numerical Calculus as part of my PhD work

 * Congress organization, LAGOS: 2019
   * Helped the local organization team of the international congress LAGOS